2010–2011 Philippine floods: December 2010

 The first reports of flooding were at the Bicol Region provinces of Albay and Sorsogon.
-In late December, Albay governor Joey Salceda had placed his province under a state of emergency after the rains caused the deaths of two people and the displacement of 4,000.
-He has also issued a mandatory evacuation on residents in affected areas.
-Fears of lahar flows from the recently active Mayon Volcano had been dismissed.
-In adjacent Sorsogon, 170 families had already been evacuated.
+In late December, Albay governor Joey Salceda placed the province under a state of emergency after the rains caused the deaths of two people and the displacement of 4,000.
+He also issued a mandatory evacuation on residents in affected areas.
+Fears of lahar flows from the recently active Mayon Volcano were dismissed.
+In adjacent Sorsogon, 170 families were evacuated.

 1 to 5 January

 At the start of the new year, the cold front moved to the central part of the Philippines, stretching a rain band from Southern Leyte to Misamis Oriental.
 PAGASA forecast more rain until 6 January in these areas.
-At least five deaths have been confirmed in these areas: three children died after being buried by a landslide in Saint Bernard, Southern Leyte, while two others drowned in the same province.
-The town and five other municipalities in the province had also been without power.
-Several towns in Eastern Samar and Northern Samar have also reported flooding.
+At least five deaths were confirmed in these areas: three children died after being buried by a landslide in Saint Bernard, Southern Leyte, while two others drowned in the same province.
+The town and five other municipalities in the province lost power.
+Several towns in Eastern Samar and Northern Samar were flooded.
 Elsewhere, minor landslides were reported in Hinabangan, Samar and Tacloban.
-In Cebu City, a flight going to Siargao had been canceled, and landslides have also been reported.
+In Cebu City, a flight going to Siargao was canceled, and landslides were reported.

-More than 2,000 people have been displaced in the Caraga due to the rains.
-A landslide claimed a life of a person in Monkayo, Compostela Valley, while three girls were reported missing in the area.
+More than 2,000 people were displaced in the Caraga due to the rains.
+A landslide killed one person in Monkayo, Compostela Valley, while three girls were reported missing in the area.

 6 to 10 January

-On 6 January, the cold front that affected Caraga and Eastern Visayas moved to Bicol and brought rains anew.
+On 6 January, the cold front moved to Bicol and brought rains.
 This caused the evacuation of 8,200 people in the region.

-By 6 January, Butuan, Agusan del Sur towns of Bunawan and San Francisco, and Surigao del Sur were placed under state of calamity as additional seven deaths were recorded.
+By 6 January, Butuan and the Agusan del Sur towns of Bunawan and San Francisco, and Surigao del Sur were placed under state of calamity as additional seven deaths were recorded.
 Flood damage to government infrastructure in Caraga was at 141 million Philippine pesos (US$3.2 million).

 More than 80% of the evacuees in Albay were sent home after conditions improved on 7 January.
 Classes that were suspended on 6 January reopened the next day except for schools that were used as evacuation centers.
 Meanwhile, the floods subsided in Davao del Norte and Compostela Valley, but it destroyed the crops of some 2,100 farmers.
 The NDRRMC pegged the damages to agriculture and infrastructure nationwide at 183 million pesos (US$4.1 million).